-The two-year Northern Studies diploma program is ideal if you're interested in broadening or formalizing your knowledge of the North and its social, political, historical and physical characteristics.
+This two-year Northern Studies diploma program provides a framework that is ideal for those interested in broadening or formalizing their knowledge of the North and the Circumpolar world and its social, political, historical and physical characteristics.

-Northern Studies is for individuals interested in broadening or formalizing their knowledge of the North and its social, political and physical features and issues.
+Northern Studies is ideal for individuals, students or practitioners, who wish to expand and/or formalize their knowledge of the North and its social, political and physical features and issues.